Issuers

 }'

-5. Minting tokens
+## 5. Minting tokens &#x20;

-Only the master_authority and mint_burn_authorities can mint tokens.
+Only the `master_authority` and `mint_burn_authorities` can mint tokens.&#x20;

-master_authority can mint tokens without allowance restrictions, while the mint_burn_authorities can mint new tokens up to their allowance.
+`master_authority` can mint tokens **without allowance restrictions**, while the `mint_burn_authorities` can mint new tokens **up to their allowance.**

-Use the mint API:
+Use the [mint](https://developer.1moneynetwork.com/integrations/rest-apis/tokens/mint) API:&#x20;

 curl -L \